carpentries-incubator/hpc-workflows/episodes/02-snakemake_on_the_cluster.md

 ::: challenge
 ## Running on the cluster

-We need another rule now that executes the `hostname` on the cluster.
-Create the rule in your Snakefile and try to execute it on cluster with the options `--executor slurm` to `snakemake`
+We need another rule now that executes the `hostname` on the _cluster_.
+Create a new rule in your Snakefile and try to execute it on cluster with the option `--executor slurm` to `snakemake`.

 :::::: solution
 The rule is almost identical to the previous rule save for the rule name and output file: